Northern Digital: Medical sector

 NDI's primary products are optical measurement systems used in surgery and other medical procedures.
-The company's primary optical tracking tool, the 'Polaris' is used in many medical procedures including Brain Surgery, Neurosurgery, PET Procedures, Ear Nose & Throat Surgery, Medical Robotics Integration, Spinal Surgery, Computer Assisted Therapy and I.G.R.T.
+The company's primary optical tracking tool, the 'Polaris', is used in many medical procedures including Brain Surgery, Neurosurgery, PET Procedures, Ear Nose & Throat Surgery, Medical Robotics Integration, Spinal Surgery, Computer Assisted Therapy and I.G.R.T.
 (Image-Guided Radiation Therapy).
 The company's Wave Speech Research system is able to track minute movements in a child's mouth with the goal of developing better speech therapy protocols, particularly for children whose pathology involves spasticity, such as in cerebral palsy patients.

+Ascension Technology

+In 2012, Northern Digital acquired Ascension Technology, a provider of 3D tracking technology.

+Ascension Technology was co-founded by Jack Scully and Ernie Blood in 1986.
+The company was based in Colchester, Vermont.
+Jack Scully and Ernie Blood had previously created the digitizer used in the Star Wars series.
+One of Ascension's products was the Flock of Birds 3D tracking system.

+The Flock of Birds system uses DC magnetic tracking.

+In 1997, the price tag for one of the models of Ascension's wearable motion capture systems was over $30,000.

+One of Ascension's tracking systems was the LaserBIRD optical tracker, which was used as the 3D tracking in the U.S. Army's Virtual Cockpit Optimization Program (VCOP) for helicopter pilots.

 Industrial sector

 NDI has many tracking products designed for industries.